 Smell has power, it is evocative and nuanced so that a particular smell can immediately transport us to our first kiss, or the fear of high school, or your first child being born.
 Visceral and strong emotions which are hidden in the recesses of your mind.
 Never lost but subdued until dementia starts to erase them.

 The olfactory system has a direct path to the brain.
 With humans, this system starts with the nose and ends a short distance away at the base of our brain.
 Olfactory receptors, with very thin fibers, run from the roof of the nasal cavity through perforations in the skull ending in the olfactory bulbs, which are a pair of swellings underneath the frontal lobes.
 It is the only sense that has such a direct physical connection to the brain.
-It is is also the first to be affected with the onset of dementia or Alzheimer’s.
-When the brain is affected by dementia, the area that deteriorates first is the area that is responsible for smell.
+The olfactory cells are also replenished often by stem cells every 2–4 weeks.
+Because these olfactory epithelium cells are the first to be affected with the onset of dementia then it is likely that the body has run out of stem cells.
+This loss of stem cells eventually affects the maintenance of the neurons in the brain.
+If dementia is the result of stem cell depletion, then it is logical that the first sign is the loss of smell since the turnover of olfactory cells is so fast.

 There is currently a patent, by researchers from Columbia University lead by Davangere Devanand, for a test using scents that include cheese, clove, fruit punch, leather, lemon, lilac, lime, menthol, orange, pineapple, smoke and strawberry.
 Using this test, the clinicians can predict that an individual who cannot recognize three of the ten scents are five times more likely to develop Alzheimer’s.
 It has also been found to predict Parkinson’s disease as well as certain types of schizophrenia and brain tumors.